aruse86/Return_Company_Logo/README.md

    `python Return_Logo.py`

-6) Open Test_Script.py and edit the company name in the payload variable (it is initially set to 'meta', then click run.
+6) Open Test_Script.py and edit the company name in the payload variable (it is initially set to 'meta') then click run.
 The microservice will return a result in the terminal window.